Table of Contents

 In our current example, writing my_tuple returns 1, which is the item at index location 0.
 Remember, you always use the square brackets for accessing an item at a given index location, whether doing so with a tuple or a list.
 Let's try another example.
 Writing my_tuple returns 2, which also makes sense.

 Reverse indexing is also available for tuples.
 Writing my_tuple[-1] returns 5.
 If you remember from earlier articles, -1 is the index position of the last item in a list, or the last character in a string:

 # we can use indexing to access values in tuples # output should be 1 my_tuple # output should be 2 my_tuple # we can also use reverse indexing # output should be 5 my_tuple[-1]

 So far this discussion should sound pretty familiar.
-Everything we did here we also did when learning about lists.
+Everything you did here you also did when learning about lists.
 Now let's talk about what makes a tuple different from a list.

 Namely, let’s discuss the immutability of tuples.
-As we said earlier, immutability prevents us from doing three things to a data type: changing an item, adding an item, or deleting an item.
-We’ll go over these one by one.
+As I said earlier, immutability prevents us from doing three things to a data type: changing an item, adding an item, or deleting an item.
+I'll go over these one by one.

-Going back to the list we created earlier, I want to change the value we stored at index location 0.
+Going back to the list I created earlier, I want to change the value I stored at index location 0.
 Specifically, I want to make that integer number 10 instead of 1.
-We can easily do that by running my_list = 10.
-Outputting the list, we see that the item at index 0 is now 10.
+You can easily do that by running my_list = 10.
+Outputting the list, you see that the item at index 0 is now 10:

 # we can change a value in a list my_list = 10 # output should be [10, 2, 3, 4, 5] print(my_list)